 The Best Char Siu Sauce for a Mahogany Finish

 Living alone and cooking this dish on my own, I read Chinese cookbooks and concocted marinades from scratch with ingredients like fragrant Chinese five-spice powder (the blend by Spicely is excellent), hoisin sauce (Lee Kum Kee is a standard), honey (use an amber one for bold flavor and rich color), soy sauce, and fresh garlic.

-Those smaller thighs can be left as is, but with bigger thighs, a few slashes with a knife are all you need to end up with a flatter, more uniform piece of meat that will cooker faster and more evenly.
+Those smaller thighs can be left as is.
+But with bigger thighs, a few slashes with a knife are all you need to end up with a flatter, more uniform piece of meat that will cook faster and more evenly.
 When sliced up, it’ll also seem like you have much more, enough to feed a crowd.

 But you may just want to serve this Char Siu Chicken to a smallish group.
 It’s irresistibly good and incredibly useful.